Makkal Aatchi

-Makkal Aatchi is a 1995 Indian Tamil-language political thriller film written by E. Ramdoss, directed by R. K. Selvamani and produced by Thirupur A. Selvaraj under Aarthi International.
+Makkal Aatchi is a 1995 Indian Tamil-language political thriller film written by E. Ramdoss, directed by R. K. Selvamani and Movie Music from Ilaiyaraaja produced by Thirupur A. Selvaraj under Aarthi International.
 The film stars Mammootty, Roja and Ranjitha, while Aishwarya, Anandaraj and Livingston play supporting roles.
 It revolves around a common man who accidentally finds a stash of money which he then uses to become a politician.
 The film was released on 23 October 1995, during Diwali, and became a box office success.

 Plot

 Sethupathi, a common man, accidentally finds a large amount of money in a truck.
-He decides to use the money to enter politics and ends up becoming the chief minister of Tamil Nadu.
+He decides to use the money to enter politics and ends up becoming the Chief Minister of Tamil Nadu.

 Soundtrack

 The music was composed by Ilaiyaraaja.